A quality tool belt & bag gives you quick access to your tools without getting in the way.

 Gatorback Tool Belt – Best Overall

 The Gatorback B240 has over 29 pockets – plus an individualized hammer holster and tape clip.
+There’s enough space here for every good electrician’s tool you can think of.

 Made of heavy-duty nylon, this electrician’s belt is relatively light.
 The padding along the interior provides both back support and additional comfort when loaded with tools.